tec1group/Software/games/README.md

 This game uses an LCD works on JMON.
 If using another Monitor, the JMON keyboard mod is required.
 It is to be set up similar to the LCD that is on the DAT board.
 In summary the connections from the TEC to the LCD are: D0-D7 -> D0-D2, A7 -> RS, Port 4 -> E (inverted), R/W -> R/W with RC circuit.
 Please see TE Issue 15 for more details.
 Code for the LCD is to be loaded at address **0xA00**.
 This is due to how JMON uses the Soft Reset feature.
 See Issue 15.

 ### To Play
 Try to avoid obstacles by jumping over them as they get near.
 Press the '**4**' button to jump.
 You need to time the jump to make it over the obstacle.
 The player automatically jumps off the obstacle.
 Every time you jump, the speed of the game gets faster.
-The counter records the distance travelled.
+The counter records the distance traveled.

 How far can you make it!.